 Funding issues would see the treatment phase canceled, but the study would continue, as directed by agency head Taliaferro Clark.

 Thomas Parran Jr, a prominent venereal disease reformer who’d later become the Surgeon-General, helped establish the test location in Macon County, Alabama.
 Dr. John Charles Cutler, who formerly oversaw a similar U.S.-led program in post-World War II Guatemala, would later become involved.

 The study was built on the ground with the help of USPHS regional experts from Arkansas, the Tuskegee Institute, and with the blessing of several leading local Black medical professionals.

-For the participants, which included a 201-strong control group who didn’t have syphilis, the study was sold as ‘special free treatment’ from the government.
+For the participants, which included a 201-strong control group who didn’t have syphilis, the study was sold as a ‘special free treatment’ from the government.

-A fine proposition for any American during the Depression, the study also offered subjects free hot meals, free physicals and free burial insurance.
+A fine proposition for any American during the Depression, the study also offered subjects free hot meals, free physicals, and free burial insurance.